 Latin America is more than a business destination.
 It is a place to be experienced and enjoyed.
 It fills the eyes, ears and heart of the visitors with a unique sensation.
 It has all the ingredients for fun: pleasant climate, beautiful beaches and wonderful people.
 Latino businessmen value personal relationships and are friendly, warm and hospitable.
 Business meetings in the offices are supplemented by invitation to family barbecues, beaches, bars, restaurants and football

-One should keep extra days and nights during visit for the businessplus experience.
+One should keep extra days during visit for the businessplus experience.

 Some Indians say that after their visit to Latin America they go back to India " happier and younger"